Suyi Davies Okungbowa

-Suyi Davies Okungbowa (born Osasuyi Okungbowa in 1989) is a Nigerian fantasy, science fiction and speculative writer and academic.
-He is the author of The Nameless Republic epic fantasy trilogy, beginning with Son of the Storm (Orbit, May 2021).
-His debut was the godpunk fantasy novel, David Mogo, Godhunter (Abaddon, July 2019).
-He has also written works for younger readers under the author name Suyi Davies, including Minecraft: The Haven Trials.
+Suyi Davies Okungbowa (born Osasuyi Okungbowa in Benin City, Nigeria) is an author and professor of Creative Writing at the University of Ottawa.
+His debut novel, David Mogo, Godhunter was published in July 2019; he has also written for younger readers (under the author name Suyi Davies) like Minecraft: The Haven Trials.
 His work is heavily influenced by the histories and cultures of West Africa and Nigeria, and discusses themes of identity, challenging difference and finding home.
 WIRED referred to him as "one of the most promising new voices coterie of African SFF writers."
-He is an Assistant Professor of Creative Writing at the University of Ottawa.

 Early life

-Okungbowa was born to Prof. and Prof. Mrs. Okungbowa, as the first son and raised in Benin City, Edo State in the southern part of Nigeria.
-His early life orbited the University of Benin, after which he went on to obtain a Bachelor's in Civil Engineering from the same university between 2006 and 2011.
-He later moved to Lagos, then went on to study at the University of Arizona in Tucson for an MFA in Creative Writing.
+Okungbowa was born and raised in Benin City, Edo State in the southern part of Nigeria.
+His early life orbited the University of Benin, after which he went on to obtain a bachelor's in civil engineering from the same university between 2006 and 2011.
+He later moved to Lagos, then went on to study at the University of Arizona in Tucson for an MFA in creative writing.

 Personal life

 Okungbowa currently lives and works in Ottawa, Canada.
-Prior to that, he spent time in the U.S., the U.K. and in various cities in Nigeria.
+Prior to that, he spent time in the US, the UK and in various cities in Nigeria.
 He has also worked in various fields, from engineering to professional services to marketing communications to digital learning.
-He is currently an Assistant Professor of Creative Writing at the University of Ottawa in Ontario.
+He is currently an assistant professor of creative writing at the University of Ottawa in Ontario.
 He is married.